A bit about myself…

 As a freelance designer, I have taken on various ranges of design work duties, from a variety of creative clients & fields, ranging from architectural illustrations, concept character-environment design & matte painting.
 A standout experience was my role as an Illustrator-Concept Artist for George Miller’s live action film, Justice League of America, working alongside a very high level production crew.

-Currently, I continue to work in concept, art direction, production design and design team management.
+Currently, I continue to freelance in concept, art direction, production design and design team management.

 I also have a very strong passion for photography and collecting Japanese vintage tin toy robots.
 I also have an obsession with collecting beautiful old soul records and like to write and publish to my blog seven45rpm.com.
-Also a regular DJ on the 2ser radio Show When the Levee Breaks.
+Also a regular DJ on the 2ser radio LOVE BUZZ that plays every Saturday Night.